ttab/elephant-repository/README.md

 The archiver looks for documents with pending deletes and then moves the objects from the "documents/[uuid]" prefix to a "deleted/[uuid]/[delete record id]" prefix in the bucket.
 Once the move is complete the document row is deleted, and the only thing that remains is the delete_record and the archived objects.

-#### TODO: Restoring from archive

-## Some starting points

-* `constraints/*.json`: format constraint specifications
-* `pgdocstore.go`: implementation of the PostgreSQL document store.

-## License

-Uses code and definitions from [NavigaDoc](https://github.com/navigacontentlab/navigadoc), as reflected in the LICENSE file.